Midday Cruise with Village Life

 Weaving with Coconut Leaves:

 Every part of a coconut tree has a use, which makes it unique.
 This is why the people of Kerala love coconut palms so much.
 Coconut leaves are very popular with the locals because they can be used to make rooftops.
-On the cruise with lunch in the middle of the day, you can get a close look at people making things with coconut leaves.
+On the cruise in the middle of the day, you can get a close look at people making daily use materials like mats with coconut leaves.

 Fishing Using Local Fishing Rods: